 How to Use Shave Cream Gels & Foams

-Real, hand whipped lather should only add about two minutes to the can foam routine, but if you find it absolutely necessary to use a foam or a gel – you are in an airport and don‘t have your shaving gear on hand, or you are in a remote part of the world and it is the only thing available – make sure you apply it to a well-prepared, wet face.
-Apply the foam directly to your wet face, or dispense a small amount of gel into your palm, mix it with water, and smooth it over your face and neck then shave.
+Real, hand-whipped lather should only add about two minutes to a canned foam shaving routine, but if you find it absolutely necessary to use a foam or a gel – you are in an airport and don‘t have your shaving gear on hand, or you are in a remote part of the world and it is the only thing available – make sure you apply it to a well-prepared, wet face.
+Apply the foam directly to your wet face, or dispense a small amount of gel into your palm, mix it with water, smooth it over your face and neck, and then shave.